ACCESS AND DEMOCRATIZATION

 C-MIST is a 2-3 year project.
 Individual researchers are required to commit to an initial 3-month term which may be extended by mutual agreement.

-Recruitment opens in November 2023.
+Recruitment is now OPEN.
 We encourage applicants from regions without local Space medicine opportunities.

-Proficient with software applications (Microsoft 365, Google workspace, Slack)
+Proficient with Microsoft 365, Google workspace, Slack, and Citation software